Rif-7/Rif-7/README.md

 - 👀 I’m interested in interesting stuff
 - 🌱 I’m currently learning interesting stuff
 - 💞️ I’m looking to collaborate on interesting stuff
-- 📫 How to reach me DON'T, or maybe idk.
-I'm just learning git this is just a stupid account
+- 📫 How to reach me: rifanna70@gmail.com

 <!---
 Rif-7/Rif-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.